mavryk-network/ledger-app-mavryk-baking/README.md

 If you would like to know the current high watermark of the ledger device, you can run:

 ```
-$ octez-client get ledger high watermark for "ledger://<tz...>/"
+$ mavkit-client get ledger high watermark for "ledger://<mv...>/"
 ```

-While the ledger device's UI displays the HWM of the main chain it is signing on, it will not display the HWM of a test chain it may be signing on during the 3rd period of the Tezos Amendment Process.
+While the ledger device's UI displays the HWM of the main chain it is signing on, it will not display the HWM of a test chain it may be signing on during the 3rd period of the Mavryk Amendment Process.
 Running this command will return both HWMs as well as the chain ID of the main chain.

 ## Upgrading